Template iterations of quadratic maps and hybrid Mandelbrot sets: Multicritical definitions

-For random iterations, the traditional dichotomy of the Julia sets having either one or infinitely many connected components clearly fails, and one can easily find examples of Julia sets with a finite number $\geq 2$ of connected components.
-We want to investigate, however, whether the equivalence between the postcritically bounded locus and the Julia set connectedness locus remains valid for templates which are not periodic.
-This problem has been extensively discussed by Hiroki Sumi, in the wider context of polynomial semigroups.
-In general, the answer is \emph{no}, and a counterexample is presented as Example 1.7 in~\cite{sumi2011dynamics}.
-However, the same reference provides a set of sufficient conditions for a postcritically bounded polynomial semigroup to have a connected Julia set (Theorem 2.14 in~\cite{sumi2011dynamics}):\\
+For random iterations, the traditional dichotomy of the Julia sets having either one or uncountably many connected components is no longer guaranteed, since Julia sets may exist that have a finite number $\geq 2$ of connected components.
+However, the equivalence between the postcritically bounded locus and the Julia set connectedness locus remains valid, even for templates which are not periodic (as illustrated in Figure~\ref{connected_random}).
+That is because, for any $m>0$, the Green's function defined by ~\cite{fornaess1991random}